dustingetz/react-cursor/README.md

 ## Contributors

-The initial prototypes of `react-cursor` were pair programmed by [Dustin Getz](https://github.com/dustingetz) and (Daniel Miladinov)[https://github.com/danielmiladinov].
+The initial prototypes of `react-cursor` were pair programmed by [Dustin Getz](https://github.com/dustingetz) and [Daniel Miladinov](https://github.com/danielmiladinov).